Chevrotain/chevrotain/CONTRIBUTING.md

 #### Bug Reports

 Please provide a (**simple**) way to reproduce the problem.
-A bug that can not be reproduced is less likely be solved.
+A bug that can not be reproduced is less likely to be solved.

 #### Feature Requests